For a dose of natural health, many people are growing their own sativa these days.

 Growing Alfalfa Sprouts At Home: Is It Safer?

 When it comes to buying food, the labels “raw” and “organic” provide the consumer with confidence.
-The perception is raw and organic are more nutritious and safer.
+The perception is raw and organic food are more nutritious and safer.

 Many times, that’s true.